ndysle1/ndysle1.github.io/_pages/02_About.md

 ---

 <h4>
-My name is Nicholas Dysle and I am a data analyst that is currently working for a small company in Washington, D.C.
-While the majority of my coding experience is in R and PostgreSQL, I have also been able to build foundational Python skills at work and in my free time.
+My name is Nicholas Dysle and I am a data analyst that is currently working for an analytics company based in Washington, D.C.
+While the majority of my coding experience is in R and PostgreSQL, I also have some familiarity with Python.
 In terms of data visualization, I enjoy using R packages (e.g., ggplot & plotly) and Tableau.
 If you'd like to see some of the visualizations I have made or the code I have written, feel free to visit my <a href="https://public.tableau.com/profile/nicholas.dysle#!/" target="_blank">Tableau Public</a> or <a href="https://github.com/ndysle1" target="_blank">GitHub</a> repository. <br>
 <br>
 In terms of education, I have a Master of Applied Economics and a Master of Public Administration from The Ohio State University.
 These degrees opened my eyes to the world of data and set me on my current career trajectory. <br>
 <br>